How to Properly Interpret Scripture

-If God commands us to do something, it is our responsibility to obey Him, period.
+If God commands us to do something, it is our responsibility to obey Him, period!

 For example, when He tells us to:

 - Humble ourselves — our job is to humble ourselves, not pray for Him to make us humble.
-If you refuse to humble yourself and ask Him to do it for you, you won't like the results because developing humility through humiliation is never pretty.(1 Peter 5:6)
+Heed the voice of personal experience here: if you refuse to humble yourself and ask Him to do it for you, you won't like what follows one teensy bit!
+He will answer those kinds of prayers by putting you through a grueling process which is extremely unpleasant and utterly humiliating!
+(1 Peter 5:6)

 If God tells us certain conditions exist for us to receive one of His promises, it’s our responsibility to:

 We are responsible for deliberately choosing to believe God's Word as the Truth, whole Truth, and nothing but the Truth, despite:

 - The circumstances we see in our lives or bodies

 - What others have said or may say, including doctors. lawyers, and other professionals